microsoft/wil/README.md

 the same directory naming convention of those scripts, you can use the [runtests.cmd](scripts/runtests.cmd) script, which will execute any test executables that have been built, erroring out - and preserving the exit code - if any test fails.
 Note that MSBuild will modify the output directory names, so this script is only compatible with using Ninja as the generator.

+## Build everything

 If you are at the tail end of of a change, you can execute the following to get a wide range of coverage:
 ```cmd
 C:\wil> scripts\init_all.cmd
 C:\wil> scripts\build_all.cmd